arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-ard-gs/content.md

-# Visualising the Vision Shield's Camera feed
+# Getting Started With The Vision Shield Camera
 ## Overview
 This tutorial shows you how to capture frames from the Vision Shield Camera module and visualise the video output through a Processing sketch.